-• International positioning focused on mass consumption markets particular through support offered to domestic customers.
+• International positioning focused on mass consumption markets

+The Group is present in most mass consumption countries where its large retail and FMCG manufacturing customers operate.
+The main objective is to increase market share in these countries, in particular through support offered to domestic customers.
 In the coming years, the activity of supporting existing customers could lead to openings in new countries.
 The first step would be to continue to offer support to existing customers for their growth in these countries.